 Your Prestige is easy to install and configure.
 All functions of the Prestige are software configurable via the SMT (System Management Terminal) using Telnet.
-Advanced users may configure the Prestige using CLI (Command Line Interface) commands.

 Register your Prestige online at www.zyxel.com for free future product updates and information.

 About This User's Guide